sampoornaaghosh/MSBA_Kaggle_Individual/README.md

 # SAMPOORNAA GHOSH

 ## Introduction
+I am pursuing the MS degree in Business Analytics at David Eccles School of Business, University of Utah.
+I am currently an Data Science Intern at Rio Tinto Kennecott.
 This is a repository that I have created to track my individual work in the Kaggle Project conducted together with my teammates for MSBA Capstone 1.

 ## Table of contents